kasperwelbers/network-tools/howto/howto_content_similarity_network.md

 In this howto we show several functions that can be used to create such similarity networks.
 The input consists of two objects:

 - A matrix in which rows are documents, and columns are content characteristics (e.g., words, issues, topics).
-This can for instance be a DocumentTermMatrix (from the tm package), codings based on content-analysis, or the output of a topic model.
+This can for instance be a DocumentTermMatrix (from the tm package), codings based on content-analysis, or based on the output of a topic model.
 Since this type of matrix is often very sparse, the functions in the package were specifically designed to handle sparse matrices efficiently.
 - A data.frame (or vector) with document meta, such as document-id, author, source and date

 Creating the graph